whalelinguni/Signal-Portable/README.md

 # Signal Portable Updater

+# NOTE: 10-... what is it the 2nd?
+1st?
+I don't even know.
+October someting first week 2024
+## This script is garbage.
+Leaving it up for refrence reasons.
+I am writing a much better more universal packager/launcher to deal with annoying programs like signal.

 This script automates the process of updating the Signal Portable application to the latest version.

 ## Features